hyrumParamore/Single-Array-Double-Group-Swap-Problem/README.md

 ### **Let's go through some code to explain some stuff :D**

 A Section will be created and contains an id, title, and a group that helps distinguish it.
-This allows for the creation of many sections that all could contain different elements within.
+This allows for the creation of many sections that could contain different elements within.
 But in this example, we will just focus on the "groups" element within.
 ```swift
 // Allows for the creation of Sections to be used when needed.
 struct Section: Identifiable {